 A great one to grow in raised beds and pots alike, home grown tomatoes take their sweetness from the sun and leave you with a tasty ingredient for any meal.
-Smaller tomatoes, such as cherry or santini are great as they ripen quicker than the traditional beef tomatoes, whose size takes longer to develop.
-If you only have limited space in your balcony or hanging baskets, tomatoes can still be relevant for you, but be sure to pick a variety that is compact and won’t spread too much, Tumbling Tom and SunGold are varieties that grow well in a large pot or hanging basket.
+Smaller tomatoes, such as cherry or Santini are great as they ripen faster than the large beef tomatoes.
+If you only have limited space in your balcony or hanging baskets, tomatoes can still be grown if you pick a variety that is compact and won’t spread too much, Tumbling Tom and SunGold are varieties that grow well in a large pot or hanging basket.

 How to Plant

-You can either plant your tomatoes from seeds indoors or simply buy the tomato seedlings from your local GroMór expert.
+You can either plant your tomatoes from seeds indoors or simply buy young tomato plants to grow on from your local garden centre.

-Young tomato plants, from the garden centre, can be planted outside in late May when they are 16cm high, ensuring that the soil is damp when planting into their new pot/raised bed.
-Put the seedling in a hole that is deeper than the pot, and ensure that the seedling is well supported by filling soil around it.
-To give your tomatoes the best opportunities to grow, gently tie a support stake to the plant’s stem using some soft twine.
+Young tomato plants, from the garden centre, can be planted outside in late May when they are 16cm high.
+Ensure that the soil is damp when planting into their final home.
+Put the plant in a hole that is deeper than the pot, and ensure that the seedling is well supported by filling soil around it.
+Support your tomato plants with a bamboo cane or a narrow stake and tie in the plant with soft twine as it gets taller.

-Pick your tomatoes as soon as the colour is fully developed and the tomatoes is at full size.
-This helps to give your plant more energy to produce more tomatoes.
+Pick your tomatoes as soon as the colour is fully developed and the individual tomatoes are full size.
+The more often you harvest the more the plant will flower and produce more tomatoes.

 Pick out any side shoots that grow between the leaves and the stem otherwise the plant will grow big and bushy with less flowers.
 Removing the side-shoots also allows for better airflow around the plants.